The Formosan Christian Church of Dallas

 a.
 For those members who have gone to be with the Lord-Their Membership will be terminated.

 b.
-For those members withdrawing voluntarily for transferring Membership to another church-After notification in writing, a Member may be released from membership upon approval by the Executive Council.
+For those members withdrawing voluntarily for transferring Membership to another church-After notification in writing, a Member may be released from membership upon approval by The Deacons.

 B. Membership will be revoked for those meeting the following criteria, as Determined by the Disciplinary Committee: